 Starting a business can be a daunting task.
 Not only do you have to come up with a clever and innovative idea, but you also have to find the money to make it happen.
 And that’s just the beginning – you then have to worry about keeping the doors open, marketing your product or service, and hiring (and retaining) top-notch employees.
 It’s no wonder so many people give up before they even get started.

 But don’t let the fear of failure stop you from pursuing your dreams.
-There are plenty of ways to finance your business, no matter what stage it’s in – from start-up costs to ongoing expenses like rent and payroll.
+There are plenty of ways to finance your business but first of all you have to do a lot of research about your business and lean all ways for how to improve research skills, no matter what stage it’s in – from start-up costs to ongoing expenses like rent and payroll.
 Here are some tips for finding the money you need to get your business off the ground:

 Bootstrap Wherever Possible